infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ## Custom variables

-If you need to set up many variables based on a single attribute value you can use the `custom` key.
-This key will search through the `options` for the attribute key and output the CSS variables based on values.
+If you need a more complex setup with multiple variables for a single attribute value you can use the `custom` key.
+It will output the CSS variables based on values defined in the `options`.
 Each custom variable key must be an `object`.
-You will also get the original key in the output.
+The original key is also output.

 **Manifest:**
 ```json